 Spokespersons from Adobe and Accenture Interactive, cited by CMO.com, note the many exciting opportunities that will be offered marketers in 2017, with the main challenge likely to be what type of content to be offered through these channels.

 As 2017 rolls around, the word on the street is that personalization will become much more important as a marketing strategy.
 The ability to shape your message to your audience has admittedly always been important.

-However, now you will be required to zoom in even closer, providing highly tailored content to increasingly more specific segments of your audience.
+However, now zoom in even closer.
+You need to provide highly tailored content to increasingly more specific segments of your audience.

-This trend is especially relevant for content marketing, where the challenge of creating content that will engage and attract consumers increasingly depends on the extent to which it is personalized.
+This trend is especially relevant for content marketing.
+The challenge of creating content that will engage and attract consumers increasingly depends on the extent to which it is personalized.

 Although a challenging task, creating personalized content is seen by many as the key to content marketing success in 2017.